MUSI 8303: Doctoral Seminar in Music Theory

 Short paper #2

 A short analytical paper, about 4 pages in length.
 Choose a piece from the post-tonal repertoire for your paper.
 Your analysis should focus on a specific analytical topic that could illuminate the performance of a selected musical work.
 Begin by choosing a single movement for detailed study.
 As you study the piece, hone in on a particular analytical issue that you believe has bearing on interpretation of the work.
 Incorporate elements of the assigned readings and class discussion into your study.
-One-paragraph abstract due: Date TBA.
-Paper due: Date TBA.
+One-paragraph abstract due: Friday, April 22.
+Paper due: Friday, April 29.

 Selected Reading List